foobuzz/ium/README.md

 ## Usage

-The program works by copying invisible text to the clipboard.
+The program, which runs on Python 3, works by copying invisible text to the clipboard.
 You can then paste the message anywhere you want to:

 	python ium.py --text "hello, world!"
 	104 invisible characters copied to the clipboard.